Panineduard/Automobile-Site-Trade-In/README.md

 PostgreSQL DB server is used for persisting data.
 I used AWT for create captcha in registration.
 I used Scheduling for clean DB automatically.
 I write JavaScript(JQuery) for JSP pages.
 Then I bought VPS server and start this project on Apache and Tomcat servers.

+Before you start the server you should configure the you DB (hibernate.cfg.xml) and your SMTP server (setting.xml)